 This certificate provides students with an advanced understanding of the sophisticated technologies used to develop, integrate, and deploy e-business solutions.
 Students learn aspects of programming tools for online applications, technologies and policies of multimedia products, and component integration for on-demand communications.
 Courses in object-oriented and scripting languages and component collaboration technologies explore the development and optimization of electronic commerce applications.
 A multimedia and web casting course and a policy course in intellectual property explore the technical, marketing and legal aspect of online multimedia.

-IE-709 Comparison of Object-Oriented
+IE-709

-and Scripting Languages 3
+and Scripting Languages

-IE-713 Multimedia and Web Casting 3
+IE-713 Multimedia and Web Casting

 IE-715 Identifying and Integrating

 Component Collaboration

-Technologies 3
+Technologies

 IE-717 Invention, Innovation, and the Use

-of Intellectual Property 3
+of Intellectual Property